-Informed Consent (IC) refers to an official declaration that you consent to the use of medical specimens no longer required for your treatment.
+Informed Consent (IC) refers to an official declaration that you consent to the use of your medical specimens (liquid or tissue samples) no longer required for your treatment.
 As a result, these specimens can be used for current research projects or stored in Biobank Graz for future research projects.

-The Biobank Graz Informed Consent form has been approved by the Ethics Committee of the Medical University of Graz.
+The Biobank Graz Informed Consent forms have been approved by the Ethics Committee of the Medical University of Graz.